gordicaleksa/Open-NLLB/README.md

 ## Language champions

-Here is a list of contributors who are owners of their respective languages (they are all native speakers).
+[Here is a list](https://docs.google.com/document/d/1myp6qZImAdAKBQS0-V6DgcLb7wGMnSMvV92cLvDOJbw) of data contributors who are owners of their respective languages (they are all native speakers).

-TODO: add people here
-* ...

 Below is the original fairseq README: